Courtesy of New Haven Pride Center

 KINNIA CHEUK

-Kinnia Cheuk is a Managing Editor for the Yale Daily News Magazine.
-Originally from Hong Kong, she is a sophomore in Timothy Dwight majoring in English.
+Kinnia Cheuk serves as co-editor-in-chief of the Yale Daily News Magazine.
+Originally from Hong Kong, she is a junior in Timothy Dwight majoring in English.